| |

 - Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press: Berkley) - Area A-6, Trip 3: "Sturtevant Falls."
 Good trail description with historical background.
 He puts the hike at 3.4 miles round trip and 700 feet elevation gain.

-- California Waterfalls - by Ann Marie Brown (Foghorn Press, 1997).
+- California Waterfalls - by Ann Marie Brown (Moon, 2011).
 "Sturtevant Falls."
 Good trail description.
+A guide to 200 waterfalls in California.
 She puts the hike at 3.2 miles round trip and 600 feet elevation gain.

 |